koma75/compHTML/README.markdown

 Known Bugs - 既知のバグ
 ------------------------------------------------------------------------

+* compHTML.css path is not specified relative to the executive file when compiled.
 * Encoding issue
     * Current output assumes Shift-JIS as the console encoding and will be garbled if used in environments other than Shift-JIS console.